 We can start this journey by adding some positive affirmation into our lives!
 This is something we even use in our classrooms!
 We have a project, called an Art Journal, where we have kids cut and paste positive affirmations into their journal.
 When they go back to view their artistic progress, they also get to see positive things about themselves!
 It’s so important to see ourselves support ourselves.
 We can show up for everyone in the world, but we’ll be far less effective in our outreach and our compassionate efforts if we don’t show up for ourselves.

-Check out Jessica’s positive affirmation practice — face it, she’s totally rockin’ the Mirror Play.
+Need some positive affirmation inspiration?
+Check out Jessica’s positive affirmation practice below.
+Let’s face it, she’s totally rockin’ the mirror play.

 Mirror play is a fairly intense way to put us in touch with precisely the way our thoughts make us feel.
 Try saying five positive things about how you are currently thinking/feeling.
 If you can’t come up with five, try filling in these blanks:

-This exercise helps kids to better be introspective about their day, their feelings, and can also alert you to some changes that your kids may benefit from.
+This exercise helps kids be more introspective about their day and their feelings and can also alert you to some changes that your kids may benefit from.
 Obviously, if their answer is, “I want 600 more donuts in my day,” our answer would look something like “your stomach can’t hold that many donuts in a single day, but it does sound delicious.”
 Encourage them to find something sincere to comment on.
-Make sure you answer the same questions too — when you reflect the same introspective and genuine insight back to your kids it makes them take the whole exercise more seriously.
+Make sure you answer the same questions too.
+When you reflect the same introspective and genuine insight back to your kids, it makes them take the whole exercise more seriously.

 Another place we really need to show compassionate positive affirmation is in times of conflict.
 Next time you’re feeling frustrated and need to express what’s going on within you, try the THINK method: